Getting My 'Goodfellas' On | SYDNEY MARTINEZ

-Walking up the steps of this wildly historic building, I felt like I was suddenly preparing to stand trial in this former US Federal Courthouse, about to get pinched.
-Talk about setting the stage; I was engrossed before even stepping foot inside the actual museum.
+Walking up the steps of this wildly historic building, I felt like I was suddenly preparing to stand trial in this former US Federal Courthouse—about to get pinched.
+Talk about setting the stage...
+I was enamored before even stepping foot inside the actual museum.
 What drove it home even further were the ticket takers and guides: carefully scattered throughout the three story museum, each and every one felt like a wise guy.
-From their appearance, to their seemingly authentic accents, they had the vibe in this place nailed.
+From their appearance, to their seemingly authentic accents, the vibe in this place was masterfully executed.

-Right when I’d get totally obsessed with this hard-hearted world of crime, I’d march around the corner, presented with the law enforcement’s sobering side of the story.
-With that being said, I’m certain all museums are aiming to convey the truth, but The Mob Museum was a breath of fresh air I couldn’t quite put my finger on.
+Right when I became totally sidetracked with one thread hard-hearted crime, the law enforcement’s sobering perspectives were around the next corner, creating the perfect two-sided story.
 You’d think that you’ve heard it all before, or that this age-old cat and mouse tale of mobsters versus cops would be presented in utterly different lights at two completely separate establishments.
-Although there was a great deal left to the imagination, from what I could tell, the ‘family’s’ version was just as truthfully depicted as the police force’s story.
+While there was a great deal left to the imagination, from what I could tell, the "family’s" version was just as truthfully depicted as the police force’s story.

 So, after being completely dazzled by hours of dark and enigmatic tales of racketeering, where do I go from here?
 In search of some heavenly Italian food, obviously.
 Yep, I’m talking about Ferraro’s in downtown Las Vegas.
-Dear Lord, the spinach ravioli and tiramisu still has my head spinning…and their amazing service really makes you feel like you’re ‘family.’
-Now, [remembering things like ‘never rat out your friends and always keep your mouth shut’] I can only hope I don’t get whacked for ratting out this buried Vegas secret.
+Dear Lord, the spinach ravioli and tiramisu still has my head spinning.
+Their amazing service really makes you feel like you’re family—and yeah, that kind of "family".

-And just when you’re thinking your charming ‘day in the life of a gangster’ doesn’t get any better, a trip to a seriously cool, majorly iconic cocktail lounge [Vegas’ oldest in fact] will really seal the deal.
+And just when you’re thinking your charming, Day in the Life of a Gangster couldn't get any better, a trip to the oldest Vegas Cocktail joint in town will really seal the deal.
 Refreshments at Atomic Liquors like the “F Bomb”, “Hunter S. Smash” and “Last Word” make it hard to forget where you are in all the right ways.
 Now ain't that a kick in the head? #NVMuseums